DanielAvinoam/TheSubZeroProject/README.md

 3. Disable all compiler code enhancement and security features (either from the project's properties or disable before the function's implementation) in order to make the assembly code as pure as possible.
 4. Write an injector that will allocate and copy the function, then call it in a new thread with the respective addresses as parameter.

 The IOCTL handler receives a kernel PIS in its input buffer and copies it to a new kernel allocation.
-In case the shellcode would need to return data, another memory space is allocated in a size also received by the client.
+In case the shellcode would needs to return data, another memory space is allocated in a size also received by the client.
-The handler then initialize a `PisParameters` structure with the addresses of `MmGetSystemRoutineAddress` and the returned data allocation, and starts a new kernel thread that will execute the PIS with the address of the structure as its parameter:
+The handler then initializes a `PisParameters` structure with the addresses of `MmGetSystemRoutineAddress` and the returned data allocation and starts a new kernel thread that will execute the PIS with the address of the structure as its parameter:
 ```cpp
     auto* buffer = static_cast<SubZeroExecuteShellcodeData*>(Irp->AssociatedIrp.SystemBuffer);
     if (sizeof(SubZeroExecuteShellcodeData) + buffer->ShellcodeSize > StackLocation->Parameters.DeviceIoControl.InputBufferLength)